-State System universities offer a wide range of programs leading to associate's, bachelor's, master's and doctoral degrees as well as undergraduate and graduate certificates and other credentials.
+State System universities offer a wide range of programs leading to associate's, bachelor's, master's and doctoral degrees as well as undergraduate and graduate certificates.
 These academic programs are designed to meet student demands as well as the current and emerging workforce needs of Pennsylvania and beyond.
 State System universities continue to expand opportunities for undergraduate and graduate research, international study, service-learning, and internships, all of which are critical to academic excellence and are designed to connect the classroom to the community.
-Collectively, the universities offer more than 813 degree and certificate programs (550 undergraduate and 263 graduate) in more than 248academic areas.
+Collectively, the universities offer more than 2,300 degree and certificate programs in more than 530 academic areas.

+While graduate instruction leading to the Ph.D. is available at Indiana University of Pennsylvania, any State System University may offer an applied/professional doctoral program.
+Currently, eight State System Universities (alone or in collaboration with another university) offer applied/professional doctoral degree programs.
 The universities are fully accredited by the Middle States Association of Colleges and Schools.
 In addition, many specific academic programs have also received specialized national discipline specific accreditation.